Since 1924

 The Beginning

-In an era when animal welfare was starting to become a widespread concern, propelled a group of community leaders to establish the Houston SPCA.
+In an era when animal welfare was starting to become a widespread concern, a group of community leaders were propelled to establish the Houston SPCA.
 Its first leaders were initially committed to the welfare of Houston’s horses and women and children in need.
 The first location, affectionately called The Shelter, was located at 216 Jackson Street.
 Help for animals in need at the time included horses, sheep, cats, and dogs.

 Animal Cruelty Investigations